 Preneed sales of cemetery interment rights and related products and services are usually financed through interest-bearing installment sales contracts, generally with terms of up to five years with such interest income reflected as Preneed cemetery finance charges.
 In substantially all cases, we receive an initial down payment at the time the contract is signed.
 At December 31, 2016, our total financed preneed receivables were \$39.0 million, of which \$28.7 million and \$10.3 million were for cemetery interment rights and for merchandise and services, respectively.
 These amounts are presented on our consolidated balance sheet as \$11.4 million in Accounts receivable and \$27.6 million within Preneed receivables and exclude unearned finance charges and allowance for contract cancellations.
-At December 31, 2015, our total financed preneed receivables were \$36.5 million, of which \$26.8 million and \$9.7 million were for cemetery interment rights and services, respectively.
-These amounts are presented on our consolidated balance sheet as \$11.2 million in Accounts receivable and services, respectively.
-These amounts are presented on our consolidated balance sheet as \$11.2 million in Accounts receivable and \$25.3 million within Preneed receivables and exclude unearned finance for contract cancellations.
+At December 31, 2015, our total financed preneed receivables were \$36.5 million, of which \$26.8 million and \$9.7 million were for cemetery interment rights and for merchandise and services, respectively.
+These amounts are presented on our consolidated balance sheet as \$11.2 million in Accounts receivable and \$25.3 million within Preneed receivables and exclude unearned finance charges and allowance for contract cancellations.
 The unearned finance charges associated with these receivables was \$5.2 million and \$5.7 million at December 31, 2015 and 2016, respectively.